 This fuse block is located in the engine compartment, in front of the windshield washer fluid reservoir.
-See "Engine Compartment Overview" in the Index for more information on location.
+See Engine Compartment Overview on page 5-12 for more information on location.

 The fuses marked spare are available if a replacement fuse is needed.